odeon-org/.github/CONTRIBUTING.md

 #### Responding to Reviews

 Part of the purpose of the code review is to improve the author’s change request.
-Consequently, don’t be offended by your reviewer’s suggestions and take them seriously even if you don’t agree. **Respond to every comment**, even if it’s only a simple “ACK” or “done.”
+Consequently, don’t be offended by your reviewer’s suggestions and take them seriously even if you don’t agree. **Respond to every comment**, even if it’s only a simple “ACK”, “done”, or a "thumbs up."
 Explain why you made certain decisions, why some function exists, etc. If you can’t come to an agreement with the reviewer, **switch to real-time communication, or seek an outside opinion**.

 ### Reviewing Pull Requests